 Our Languages curriculum ensures that pupils have access to high quality teaching and learning opportunities.
-Children have weekly French lessons throughout Key Stage 2.
-Teachers use a variety of resources e.g. iLanguages, Kapow Primary scheme of work, resources from Oak Academy, Twinkl, Lightbulb Languages and others.
-In Lower KS2, children acquire basic skills and an understanding of French or Spanish, with emphasis placed on developing Speaking and Listening skills.
+Children have weekly French lessons throughout Key Stage 2 and teachers use the Language Angels programme to teach and deliver their French lessons.
+In Lower KS2, children acquire basic skills and an understanding of French, with emphasis placed on developing Speaking and Listening skills.
 These will be embedded and further developed in Upper KS2, alongside Reading and Writing, gradually progressing onto more complex language concepts and greater learner autonomy.

 Our Languages curriculum gives children the opportunity to:

-- listen attentively to spoken language and show understanding by joining in and responding - explore the patterns and sounds of language through songs and rhymes and link the spelling, sound and meaning of words - engage in conversations; ask and answer questions; express opinions and respond to those of others; seek clarification and help - speak in sentences, using familiar vocabulary, phrases and basic language structures - develop accurate pronunciation and intonation so that others understand when they are reading aloud or using familiar words and phrases - present ideas and information orally to a range of audiences

-- read carefully and show understanding of words, phrases and simple writing - appreciate stories, songs, poems and rhymes in the language - broaden their vocabulary and develop their ability to understand new words that are introduced into familiar written material, including through using a dictionary - write phrases from memory, and adapt these to create new sentences, to express ideas clear - describe people, places, things and actions orally and in writing - understand basic grammar appropriate to the language being studied, including (where relevant): feminine, masculine and neuter forms and the conjugation of high-frequency verbs; key features and patterns of the language; how to apply these, for instance, to build sentences; and how these differ from or are similar to English.
+- listen attentively to spoken language and show understanding by joining in and responding - explore the patterns and sounds of language through songs and rhymes and link the spelling, sound and meaning of words - engage in conversations; ask and answer questions; express opinions and respond to those of others; seek clarification and help - speak in sentences, using familiar vocabulary, phrases and basic language structures - develop accurate pronunciation and intonation so that others understand when they are reading aloud or using familiar words and phrases - present ideas and information orally to a range of audiences - · read carefully and show understanding of words, phrases and simple writing - appreciate stories, songs, poems and rhymes in the language - broaden their vocabulary and develop their ability to understand new words that are introduced into familiar written material, including through using a dictionary - write phrases from memory, and adapt these to create new sentences, to express ideas clear - describe people, places, things and actions orally and in writing - understand basic grammar appropriate to the language being studied, including (where relevant): feminine, masculine and neuter forms and the conjugation of high-frequency verbs; key features and patterns of the language; how to apply these, for instance, to build sentences; and how these differ from or are similar to English.

-To ensure clear sequences of learning we use the Discovery MAT wide progression document to plan lessons.
+To ensure clear sequences of learning we use Language Angels and the Discovery MAT wide progression document to plan lessons.
 These give small steps that build towards key end points that link to the National Curriculum.
 These break down the National Curriculum statements into smaller steps.
 It should enable pupils to understand and communicate ideas, facts and feelings in speech and writing, focused on familiar and routine matters, using their knowledge of phonology, grammatical structures and vocabulary.

 Our children have extremely positive attitudes towards languages.
-As well as discrete lessons we celebrate languages through a languages day where children get to experience other cultures, art, music, food and a range of other experiences deepening their understanding of France/Spain and their language.
+As well as discrete lessons we celebrate languages through a languages day where children get to experience other cultures, art, music, food and a range of other experiences deepening their understanding of France and their language.
 Across the MAT we allow children to show off their skills by creating quizzes and games to show us and their peers what they have learnt.